9 Best Blues Breaker Style Overdrive Pedals & Clones (2026 Edition)

 The Mooer Blues Crab is a solid option for those who don’t want to break the bank or take up too much space on their board.

-Thanks to its small enclosure, this pedal won’t take up much room on your board.
+Thanks to its compact size, this pedal won’t take up much space on your board.

-For the money though?
-It sounds very good.
+For the price, though, it sounds surprisingly good.

 What is a Blues Breaker pedal?